Snoaux248/Site/README.md

 ## Overview

-This current repository is a heavily modified version of the code to support GitHub Sites There is supposed to be a Node/Express backend however some JS would have to be uncommented for it to run and virtually every every path will need to be fixed
+This current repository is a heavily modified version of the code to support GitHub Sites.
+There is supposed to be a Node/Express backend however some JS would have to be uncommented for it to run and virtually every every path will need to be adjusted

 ---
     there is a plethora of planned features several being